Fynxh/hello-world/README.md

 # hello-world

 Hi Mortal!
 I'm Fynxh.
-I like computer
+I like computer.
+I want to learn more